caseman/grease/doc/tutorial/tutorial2.rst

 To start with, will add a simple :meth:`on_collide` method to both the :class:`Asteroid` and :class:`PlayerShip` classes that simply delete the entities when they collide::

         def on_collide(self, other, point, normal):
+            """Collision response handler"""
             self.delete()

 Blowing Stuff Up
 ================

 When you run the game now, you'll notice that asteroids pass right through each other, but if you hit one with the ship, both the ship and asteroid disappear.
 This proves that the collision is working as expected, but it's not very interesting yet.
-What would really spice things up is some simple explosion effects when entities are destroyed.
+What would really spice things up are some simple explosion effects when entities are destroyed.

-Here's what we need to implement to make this happen:
+Here's what we need to implement to make stuff explode:

-* A method to "explode" and entity into a bunch of debris fragments.
+* A method to "explode" an entity into a bunch of debris fragments.

 * A system that manages the debris, fading it out and cleaning it up over time.